HaysLab/all-the-docs/infrastructure/minsky/tutorial.md

 nvidia-docker run -it --user=$USER -v $(pwd):/home/src project
 ```

+The `-it` flags tells docker to open up an interactive terminal prompt for you.
+The `-v` flag specifies a Docker Volume so that your project directory is loaded onto the container, and the `--user` flag ensures any files created within the container and saved to a Volume is owned by you.

 A new terminal prompt should appear before you.
 You can now run your code like normal as if you had your own desktop.

 You can quit the container by typing `exit` or hitting `Ctrl+d`.
 Once your code has finished running and you're done with the container, be sure to clean it up with